dchar18/TORi-laptop/README.md

 - 'create a new text file' = creates new text file in Sublime Text
 - 'start the car' = initializes bluetooth connection with Ardulego car, which enables TORi to control the car via voice commands

+Currently able to...
+- initiate and complete facial biometric scan
+	- does not allow further interaction unless match found
+- recognize command and response
+	- receives vocal commands, converts it to text, and processes the command
+	- converts text to speech as a response to command
+- autonomously open new Google window and autonomously look up search queries
+	- directly finds images if asked to look up an image
+	- else performs standard search
+- autonomously open new Google window and sign into Gmail
+- launch applications downloaded on machine